Aidan Higgins

 Aidan Higgins (3 March 1927 – 27 December 2015) was an Irish writer.
 He wrote short stories, travel pieces, radio dramas and novels.
 Among his published works are Langrishe, Go Down (1966), Balcony of Europe (1972) and the biographical Dog Days (1998).
-His writing is characterised by non-conventional foreign settings and a stream of consciousness narrative mode.
+His writing is characterised by distinctively non-conventional foreign settings and a stream of consciousness narrative mode.
 Most of his early fiction is autobiographical – "like slug trails, all the fiction happened."

 Life

 Aidan Higgins was born in Celbridge, County Kildare, Ireland.
 He attended local schools and Clongowes Wood College, a private boarding school.
 In the early 1950s he worked in Dublin as a copywriter for the Domas Advertising Agency.
 He then moved to London and worked in the light industry for about two years.
 He married Jill Damaris Anders in London on 25 November 1955.
 From 1960, Higgins sojourned in Southern Spain, South Africa, Berlin and Rhodesia.
 In 1960 and 1961 he worked as a scriptwriter for Filmlets, an advertising firm in Johannesburg.
 These journeys provided material for much of his later work, including his three autobiographies, Donkey's Years (1996), Dog Days (1998) and The Whole Hog (2000).

 Higgins lived in Kinsale, County Cork, from 1986 with the writer and journalist Alannah Hopkin.
 They were married in Dublin in November 1997.
 He was a founder member of Irish artists' association Aosdána.

 Higgins died aged 88 on 27 December 2015 in Kinsale.